otjura/RenamerFX/README.md

 # RenamerFX
-A simple graphical tool for batch renaming files made with JavaFX.
+Tool for batch renaming files.
 Recurses directory tree and does a text replace on filenames.

 ## Build & Run
 Requirements: